 While some articles get thousands of views and shares, others go unnoticed.
 Why?
 To make our posts shareable sometimes we have to sacrifice sophisticated phrases we were working on for hours.
 It hurts to waste another hour on reducing word count or re-writing things over and over.
-But the result is really worth the while.
+But the result is worth the while.
 Let’s go over a few rules that might boost the chances of your post to go viral.

 Write practical posts